Traditional Czech breakfast includes scrambled or boiled eggs with sausage, rye or sourdough bread, pancakes with plum jam and various pastries.

 By traditional, I mean breakfast that I remember most people had what I was growing up in the 80s and 90s.

 Actually having a roll would have been a treat, most of the time it was a dark rye sourdough type of bread.
-Sometimes the cheese slice was replaced by meat sallami slice.
+Sometimes the cheese slice was replaced by a meat salami slice.

 Coffee – Turecka Kava

-Adults would usually have ‘turka’ which is still oficially refered to as ‘Turkish Coffee’.
+Adults would usually have ‘turek’ which is still officially referred to as ‘Turkish Coffee’.
 It’s basically ground coffee in a glass or a mug which is poured with boiling water and left to infuse.
 You drink it as it is or with sugar and milk.

 Chicory Coffee – Melta

-My mum would make it in one big pot on the stove with milk and sugar already in and we would just help ourself as much as we wanted.
-You can buy now Melta coffee in the shops in a small infusion bags or granules.
+My mum would make it in one big pot on the stove with milk and sugar already in and we would just help ourselves as much as we wanted to.

 Savoury Breakfast – Hot Dogs, Sausage, Scrambled Eggs